 Your symptom journal will help you figure out what your triggers are.
 Then, write down all your potential triggers so you know what to avoid (when possible).

 For example, if you get a flare-up every time you have a stressful day at work, then stress is one of your triggers.
 Maybe you have a flare-up after a night at the bar?
-Now you know alcohol is a trigger.
+Now you know alcohol may be a trigger.

 Different foods, stresses, and events will trigger people differently, so it’s a good idea to focus on what makes PsA worse for you.